vickyli1015/Recipes-Rating-Analysis/README.md

 ### Dataset

 I will use a dataset named *recipes* to explore the relationship.
 The dataset contains 83782 recipes and 13 columns that each contains some infomation about each recipe.
+The dataset is formed by merging the original *Recipes* dataset with the averaged **rating** column of the *interactions* dataset, in which there is one row for each interaction (rating and/or commenting).
 Our question is relevant to columns: "*n_steps*" and "*average_rating*". "*n_steps*" represents the number of steps that are shown in a recipe, and "*average_rating*" represents the average ratings for a recipe if there exists any ratings.

 ## Cleaning and EDA